1.3a: Grids.

 ../../_images/grids.jpg

-At the moment of writing this tutorial, there is 5 grid types.
-The number of grid types is scalable and down the road we aim to connect other grid packages (like Discretize) as an extra Grid type
+At the moment of writing this tutorial, there are 5 grid types.
+The number of grid types is scalable, and down the road we aim to connect other grid packages (like Discretize) as an extra Grid type.

 Each grid contains its own values attribute as well as other methods to manipulate them depending on the type of grid.

-We can see what grids are activated (i.e. they are going to be interpolated and therefore will live on Grid().values) by:
+We can see which grids are activated (i.e. they are going to be interpolated and therefore will live on Grid().values) by:

 The last important attribute of Grid is the length: